Monitoring

 Satellite monitoring capabilities

-The software allows projects to be plotted on an interactive satellite map, over which monitoring criteria can be applied from an extensive library of native thematic layers, such as Tree Cover Gain and Soil Carbon Density.
+The software allows projects to be plotted on an interactive satellite map, over which monitoring criteria can be applied from an extensive library of native thematic layers, such as Tree Cover Gain.
 These layers are powered by reliable third-party satellite data, updated as often as twice daily, and backed by historical timelines to track changes over days and years.Custom monitoring options, such as drone imagery and AI-driven change detections, are also available for specific project needs.

 On-site monitoring